hidny/MikeTsCubeCode/README.md

 ### How a slightly more naïve version of it works:
 The key feature of this algorithm is that it doesn't store the already found polycubes.
-Instead, it develops the polycubes in a recursive way while making sure the order of the development of cubes could be a valid ordering of a simple deterministic breadth-first-search algorithm.
+Instead, it develops the polycubes in a recursive way while making sure the order of the development of cubes could be a valid ordering of the explored cubes in a simple deterministic breadth-first-search algorithm.
 There's actually a way of iterating through every possible outcome of a simple deterministic breadth-first-search algorithm once, which is very useful for purposes because it means:
-1) We won't double count
+1) We won't double count.
-2) We will see every shape because all shapes are accessible by a breadth-first-search algorithm
+2) We will see every shape because all shapes are accessible by a breadth-first-search algorithm.
 3) Every step in the recursive algorithm only has a few branches available because a lot of them will be impossible because it won't be a valid ordering of a simple deterministic breadth-first-search algorithm.

 TODO: diagrams and examples!